rotskoff-group/polycomp/README.md

 # Polycomp

 Python implmentation of polymer field theories with complex Langevin integration for determining structure of polymer melts.
-Particular focus on polyelectrolyets.
+Particular focus on polyelectrolytes.
 Still under construction.